-- Push the scraper in under the dough and flip it over so the top is down towards the table.
+- Push the scraper under the dough and flip it over, so the top is down towards the table.

 - Put the scraper behind the dough and move it forward.
-The front of the dough will be pushed in under the dough and create tension on the top of the dough.
+The front of the dough will be pushed under the ball and create tension on the top of the dough.

 Shaping of the dough

-- Prepare a dish cloth with poppy seed and sunflower seeds in one layer.
+- Prepare a dishcloth with poppy seeds and sunflower seeds in one layer.

-- When the dough is shaped spray it with a bit of water from the spray bottle and put it (top down) on the dish cloth and move it around so you get seeds on the top and the sides.
+- When you've shaped the dough, spray it with some water from the spray bottle; flip it onto the dishcloth.
+Roll it around to get seeds on the top and the sides.